kamranahmedse/developer-roadmap/content/guides/design-patterns-for-humans.md

 **Programmatic Example**

 Translating the door example above.
-First of all we have our `Door` interface and some implementation for it
+First we have our `Door` interface and some implementation for it

 ```php
 interface Door